kpocius/gts-cleaner/README.md

 A script to delete old posts on your GoToSocial server, helping keep your Fediverse clean and efficient.

+## Acknolwedgement & warning

+The script is forked from [xurxia/gts-cleaner](https://github.com/xurxia/gts-cleaner) and heavily vibe-coded.
+Use at your own risk!

 ## Features

 - **Automated cleanup:** Removes old posts based on a date range or customizable conditions.